f5devcentral/f5-big-iq-onboarding/README.md

     - m4.2xlarge (AWS) and Standard_D8_v3 (Azure) are instance type recommended
     - Create EIPs and assign them to the primary interfaces for each CM and DCD instances
     - Make sure you have the private key of the Key Pairs selected
+    - Copy your private key in the under the ~/.ssh directory and apply correct permission chmod 600 privatekey.pem in your linux machine you will use to run the tool
     - Configure the network security group for the ingress rules on each instances
     - Wait approximately 6 minutes before logging in